Close announcement

 7. Post-Mortem Analysis: After a rollback, a post-mortem analysis is typically conducted to understand the root cause of the issue.
 This analysis helps prevent similar problems in future deployments.

-Tools and Technologies Questions
+Tools and DevOps Interview Questions

 1. List and explain some popular CI/CD tools.